 Sarah Stashuk, Aristotle Interactive‘s Director of Digital Media & SEO, went to New York this year for the 2017 Advertising Week and Google Partner Summit.
 Every year, Advertising Week is an opportunity to catch up on the latest and greatest trends in advertising and get a feel for the state of the industry.
 These are some key takeaways from the trip, and from what we can see, advertising is becoming more complicated than ever.

 The industry needs a common set of standards with regulations, oversight and transparency.
 There is no definition of an ad impression, and it’s estimated that at least 50% of programmatic ad impressions are never viewed by a human.
 Agencies selling ads often have a conflict of interest, if they are getting higher compensation for selling their own platforms or partners’ platforms.
 Unlike many legal and financial institutions, there is no clearly defined standard of fiduciary duty in the marketing field.

 #2: We need to focus more on the user experience

 Top priority is to deliver a frictionless user experience.
 People are increasingly demanding and impatient due to the mobile mentality, and Google is encouraging advertisers to use AMP pages to deliver content faster.
-They are making it a best practice to send AdWords to AMP pages are probably getting ready to release a pretty dramatic update to landing page quality score to make this happen.
+Google is making it a best practice to send AdWords to AMP pages and are probably getting ready to release a pretty dramatic update to landing page quality score to make this happen.